fthiella/fthiella.github.io/_posts/2019-02-12-justify-text.md

 > you should return the following:
 >
 > `["the  quick brown",` # 1 extra space on the left
+>
 > ` "fox  jumps  over",` # 2 extra spaces distributed evenly
+>
 > ` "the   lazy   dog"]` # 4 extra spaces distributed evenly

 This looks like a problem that can be quickly solved in a few lines of codes, but it would actually require a little more lines than expected.
 While the case of a word longer than the given integer `k` is not specifically covered in the problem description, I assume than such word has to be split into k sized chunks.

+The logic is going to be like this:

+- I keep a buffer that holds all words that can fit into a single line.
+This buffer is empty at first.
+- From the given array I read each word, one by one.
+I eventually split each word into k-sized chunks.
+- Is the current word / word chunk going to fit into the current line?
+If there's still space for it I am going to add it to the current line buffer.
+- If the current word / chunk won't fit, I am going to output the current line (all words in the buffer, with proper space justification).
+The buffer will then be set to contain only the current word.
+- When I am finished reading all words, I am going to output the current line (unless the buffer is empty, which will happen only if the array of words is empty as well)

 This is how I am going to call the function: